maich557/maich557/README.md

 ## Hi I'm Anthony Maina.

-I'm Anthony Maina a Full Stack Web Developer and Google Sheet Expert.
+I'm Anthony Maina a code enthuthiast and Google Sheet Expert.
 I Spend most of time creating outstanding projects, learning New and Mordern Technologies or working on Spreadsheets.

 :mailbox: Reach me out!